WilliamBonvini/PolimiNotes/Database_2/notes.md

 **how to actually draw the scheme?**
-What I've come up so far is to :
+What I've come up with so far is to :

 1. list in the page all the read and writes in order of execution (just write them in pencil)
 2. under such list create the empty table with transactions as rows.